 Meredith Strohm Gunter represents the Weldon Cooper Center for Public Service at the University of Virginia as Outreach Director for the Demographics Research Group.
 Meredith’s career experience includes senior administrative posts at three institutions of higher education in Virginia, policy and special initiative development for the Governor’s Office, international services and support for a major Virginia law firm, and a number of freelance writing, editing, and planning projects.

 Luke Juday is a Research and Policy Analyst for the Demographics Research Group.
-He received his Bachelor's degree in political science from Grove City College and a Master of Urban and Environmental Planning from the University of Virginia.
+He received a Master of Urban and Environmental Planning from the University of Virginia.
 His expertise is in mapping and spatial analysis and he focuses on how demographic trends are related to local government decisions and metropolitan change.
 Prior to attending graduate school, he worked as a middle school teacher and debate coach, and was a Fulbright Scholar in Gaborone, Botswana.

 Hamilton Lombard is a research specialist for the Demographics Research Group at the University of Virginia Weldon Cooper Center for Public Service.
 His expertise is in demographic change, particularly the different components of population growth and decline, and the effect of government policy on population patterns.
 Hamilton has worked in local and regional planning in Virginia and the United Kingdom.

 Amy Muldoon is the coordinator for the Demographics Research Group at the Weldon Cooper Center for Public Service.
-Amy recently moved from Ann Arbor, Michigan where she worked at the University of Michigan as an academic advisor in the liberal arts college.
 She has experience designing websites, building and maintaining databases, and managing various college programs and projects.
+She is actively involved in UVA's sustainability initiatives and the Staff Senate.

 Shonel Sen is a Research and Policy Analyst for the Demographics Research Group.
-She received her Bachelor’s and Master’s degree in Economics from India and the Dual-Ph.D. in Applied Economics and Demography at Pennsylvania State University.
+She received a Master’s degree in Economics from India and the Dual-Ph.D. in Applied Economics and Demography at Pennsylvania State University.
 She has a strong background in Regional Economics, Population Studies and Public Policy with training in theoretical modeling and quantitative analysis.
-Her interdisciplinary research interests bring together elements from the fields of Economic Development, Components of Population Change, Behavioral Incentives and Environmental Sustainability.